jundalisay/superb/content/en/superphysics/principles/chapter-01.md

 <!-- This matches the common opinion that the physical universe is much larger than what we can currently perceive.
 We can say that the unknown parts are part of the metaphysical domain until they are actually perceived physically.  -->

 We call this domain "aethereal" or made of aether or *akasha* in Hinduism.
+This will be explained later when we explain our Five Layer Model.

 {{< quote ava="soc" >}}